einheit/maia_mailguard_1.04a/README.md

 Centos/RHEL versions 7 and 8 were the first supported platforms, then Debian 10, ubuntu 18.04 and ubuntu 20.04 were tested and verified.
 A centos 6 installer was also tested and added, as there are apparently still users.
 Other platforms will be added as time allows.

-The install scripts are a kludge, but they are convenient and they work fairly well.
+The install scripts are a kludge, but they save time and they work fairly well.
 The installer could fail to detect a supported OS, which, in and of itself is not a show stopper, as the install scripts are merely a convenience.
 It's safe to say that some or all maia components should be able to run on any Unix-like OS.

 Contributed scripts for additional distros/platforms are welcome.